Akin-Fola/pcos-symptom-notebook/README.md

-# Symptom Pattern Notebook
+# Symptom Pattern Artefact

-A Streamlit prototype that helps someone recognise possible PCOS-related symptom patterns from their own free-text narrative — without diagnosing them.
-Built from a project brief for an HCAI (human-centred AI) evaluation study.
+A Streamlit prototype that helps someone recognise possible PCOS (PMOS)-related symptom patterns from their own free-text narrative — without diagnosing them.
+Built for HCAI Master's Dissertation.

 ## What it does

 Someone describes their symptoms in their own words.
-Claude identifies which of four symptom clusters (Ovulation, Metabolic, Androgenic, Psychological) their narrative touches on, explains the reasoning in plain, non-diagnostic language, and suggests questions they could bring to a doctor.
+Claude identifies which of four symptom clusters (Ovulation, Metabolic, Androgenic, Psychological) their narrative touches on, explains the reasoning in plain, non-diagnostic language and suggests questions they could bring to a doctor.
 The relevant phrases in their own narrative are highlighted to show exactly what informed each pattern.